foroozandehgroup/NMR-EsPy/docs/gui/gui_usage.rst

    :align: center
    :scale: 60%

-When this tab is selected it is possible to phase the data, by editing the pivot (red line in the above figure), zero-order phase and first-order phase.
+Phase correction can be carried out by editing the pivot (red line in the above figure), zero-order phase and first-order phase.
 This is unlikely to be necessary if you are considering processed data, however you will probably need to do this if you are considering the raw time-domain